 Does It Work on Mac?

 As of this writing, Photo Studio is only available for Windows, but a Mac version is currently in beta development and available for download.
-Six different beta versions have been released this year, indicating that ACDSee is committed to the Mac platform, and hopefully they'll be ready to finalize a release candidate soon.
-To learn more about the beta program, you can find the related information here.
+Six different beta versions have been released this year, indicating that ACDSee is committed to the Mac platform, and hopefully they’ll be ready to finalize a release candidate soon.

 ACDSee Photo Studio Standard vs. Professional vs. Ultimate